data-farmers/data-farmers.github.io/_posts/2019-06-10-sammon-mapping.md

 ## The code

 Unfortunately, it doesn't look Python has a good library that includes the Sammon Mapping among its functions.
-The following code is taken from [Tom Pollard's repository](https://github.com/tompollard/sammon).
+The following code leverages a function taken from Tom Pollard's [repository](https://github.com/tompollard/sammon).
 Thanks.